kragen/dernocua/text/cli-tools.md

 - `w`, `who`, `write`, `wall`, `talk`: a chat system
 - `xclip`, `xmessage`: sort of GUI integration

-Thanks to Shae Erisson for the discussion this arose from!
+Thanks to Shae Erisson and <irc://libera.chat/janus> for the discussion this arose from!